-- ► The Switch Live from the wiring centre [3]: - Both pre-wired links are removed, the CH & DHW demands are combined and wired to the TILL LR terminal. - Control for appliance Pre-heat function, optional.
-The flow temperature must be set on the central heating control to a level at least 10 °C above the required cylinder temperature set on the cylinder control thermostat. - External frost thermostat connections [4]: - The Live supply is terminal FS - The Switch Live is terminal FR
+- ▶ The Switch Live from the external equipment [3]:

+- Both pre-wired links are removed, the CH demands are combined and wired to the III LR terminal.

+- External frost thermostat connections [4]:

+- The Live supply is terminal FS

+- The Switch Live is terminal FR

-Fig. 65 External controls connections example
+Fig. 62 External controls connections example

-- [1] 230V mains supply to the appliance. - [2] 230V supply from the appliance to the wiring centre. - [3] CH & DHW Switch Live (Demand) from the external controls. - [4] External frost protection Live supply and Switch Live (Demand).
+- [1] 230V mains supply to the appliance - [2] 230V supply from the appliance to the wiring centre - [3] CH Switch Live (Demand) from the external controls - [4] External frost protection Live supply and Switch Live (Demand) - [5] External pump connection